Kayak Weeki Wachee Springs

 Upper Deck

 About three miles down the road at Roger’s Park is Upper Deck.
 This restaurant sits right on the Weeki Wachee River.
-The food here is fantastic, especially the lobster bisque and cajun shrimp!
+The food here is fantastic, especially the lobster bisque and Cajun shrimp!
 If you visit here, try to do so at sunset.
 It’s not uncommon to see manatees swimming up and down.
 We saw four during one of our visits.

 Mermaids at Weeki Wachee Springs

 When we talk about a mermaid show in Weeki Wachee Springs, many people think of the typical shows that can be seen in theaters or on television.
 However, in the state park, we can find a live mermaid show under the water of this beautiful spring.
-Weeki Wachee Springs offers an excellent theater with over 500 seats (16 feet deep from spring level) and a once-in-a-lifetime opportunity for the whole family to see the mythical mermaids.
+Weeki Wachee Springs offers an excellent theater with over 500 seats (16 feet deep from the spring level) and a once-in-a-lifetime opportunity for the whole family to see the mythical mermaids.

-FAQs About Weeki Wachee Springs
+Weeki Wachee Springs State Park

 Yes, you can see manatees on the Weeki Wachee River when kayaking.
 You can also see some manatees in the state park.